CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Why Justice in Higher CS Education

 \subsection{Support justice-centered K--12 CS education}

-Justice-centered approaches in higher CS education support the parallel and ongoing efforts to center justice in K--12 CS education.
-Without justice-centered approaches in higher CS education, justice-centered K--12 CS educators must emphasize the stark reality: that what awaits students afterwards is an unjust, oppressive, and anti-political higher CS education \cite{Vakil2020IveEducation, Malazita2019InfrastructuresSubjects}.
-Higher CS education risks not only undoing efforts to center justice in K--12 CS education, but also further marginalizing students by producing epistemological, material, and physical harm \cite{Rankin2021RealEducation, Vakil2018EthicsEducation, Philip2021TheoriesComputing, Ko2020ItEducation}.
+Justice-centered approaches to higher CS education support the parallel and ongoing efforts in K--12 CS education across curricula such as Exploring Computer Science \cite{Ryoo2019PedagogyAll}, books such as \emph{Critically Conscious Computing: Methods for Secondary Education},\footnote{\url{https://criticallyconsciouscomputing.org/}} and teacher education programs such as the University of Washington's STEP CS.\footnote{\url{https://criticalcsed.org/program/}} The current dominant approaches to higher CS education place critically-conscious secondary educators in a difficult (and potentially untenable) position.
+Given the need to \emph{make present} contemporary injustices, critical secondary educators must make clear to their students that what awaits them in higher CS education is an epistemologically-exclusive and anti-political experience \cite{Vakil2020IveEducation, Malazita2019InfrastructuresSubjects}---one that often rejects ethics, marginalizes students' social and political identities, and envisions computing as a force for corporate profit.
+Higher CS education risks not only undoing efforts in K--12 CS education, but also subjecting undergraduate CS students to epistemic, material, and physical harm \cite{Rankin2021RealEducation, Vakil2018EthicsEducation, Philip2021TheoriesComputing, Ko2020ItEducation}.

-This not only affects students, but also institutions of higher CS education.
-As justice-centered approaches become increasingly common in secondary teacher education programs and curricula such as ECS \cite{Ryoo2019PedagogyAll}, sociopolitically-conscious students unsatisfied with dominant approaches in higher CS education know to vote with their feet and enroll in programs that support their CS identity.
-Precisely to spite dominant reasoning for more inclusive CS education that capitalize on `diverse' students' ideas for corporate profit \cite{Costanza-Chock2020DesignNeed, Vakil2018EthicsEducation}, institutions unresponsive to justice-centered approaches risk backsliding on diversity efforts by failing to center marginalized students' identities and political values in computing.
+By making present these injustices, students are less likely to put up with oppressive education systems.
+As justice-centered approaches become increasingly common, critically-conscious students unsatisfied with dominant approaches to higher CS education know to vote with their feet and enroll in programs that support their CS identity.
+Institutions unresponsive to justice-centered approaches risk backsliding on recruiting and retaining diverse students by failing to center marginalized students' identities and political values in computing.